-In my opinion, sulfur does not get enough love.
-Like, benzoyl peroxide, sulfur kills bacteria and helps with inflammation.
+Sulfur – my Like, benzoyl peroxide, sulfur kills bacteria and helps with inflammation.
 Sulfur can also help absorb excess oil, so it’s a great choice for those with oily skin.

 I personally find that sulfur is less drying/irritating than benzoyl peroxide and works better for me.

 In short, Isotretinoin is an oral form of vitamin a that can kill bacteria, shrinks the sebaceous glands on your skin and stops oil production.
 Isotretinoin (Accutane) is only for those with severe acne that does not respond to other treatments.
 It’s an extremely serious drug that comes along with tons of side effects and precautions.

 Most dermatologists offer what’s called a cortisone injection.
 Essentially, it’s a steroid that’s injected right into a cyst to reduce the inflammation and speed up healing.
 Cortisone injections for cystic pimples can make the pimple go away in a couple days as opposed to a couple weeks.

 Cystic acne can be a literal pain and tricky to get rid of.
 More often than not, you’ll need a little help from a dermatologist to clear up cystic acne.
 However, with these cystic acne causes, you’ll be able to identify any lifestyle factors that may be contributing to your acne.